2340 Albert Street

 Jenn Van Parys (B.Sc.
 Hons.
 2020) – Intra-population variances in anthropogenic habitat selection in bullsnakes (Pituophis catenifer sayi): Implications for space use and body condition.

 Tera Edkins (M.Sc.
 2017) – Ecology of grassland snakes in agricultural landscapes.

-Kelsey Marchand (M.Sc. current) – Ecology of western painted turtles at the northern limit of their prairie distribution.
+Kelsey Marchand (M.Sc.
+2017) – Ecology of western painted turtles at the northern limit of their prairie distribution.

 Alexandria Gallon (B.Sc.
 Hons.
 2017) – Body condition in bullsnake (Pituophis catenifer sayi): regional variance by river valley in northern populations.